oswinrodrigues/tdd-cpp/notes/chapter-02.md

 - "System" is the final end product we want to develop with software
 - "Source" is the code behind the system, the code under test (CUT)
+- "Behaviour" is a specific system functionality required by the specs

 ## Notes